The 10 most expensive Pokémon cards of all time

 This is a unique Blastoise card that was never meant for the public.
 It is “backless” because it was part of a test run of Pokémon cards made in 1998.
 Wizards of the Coast made these when trying to convince Nintendo to allow them to handle the English release of the trading card game.

-Being a test card, there is no art printed on the backside of it, and there is only two in existence.
-The one that sold for $360,000 in 2021 is the only card that has been seen though.
+Being a test card, there is no art printed on the backside of it, and there are only two in existence.
+The one that sold for $360,000 in 2021 is the only card that has been seen.
 The other’s whereabouts and condition are currently unknown.

 2. Holographic Shadow-less First Edition Charizard